jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 ## Roadmap
 {: .govuk-heading-l #roadmap}

 The Street Manager roadmap shows the things we’re working on and when we hope to have them ready for you to use.
 To see the full service roadmap refer to the DfT roadshow slides.
-Below are some details on planned API changes.
+Below are some details on planned API changes, detail on when they will be released and API changes will be available during private beta.
 {: .govuk-body}

 Street Manager is in private beta.
 This means it is still in active development and we’re regularly adding new features.
 The roadmap is a guide to what we have planned, but some things might change.